-When patients experience poor-quality treatment which results in an adverse outcome, a legal claim may be the next viable step.
-Unfortunately, the process that must be followedin order to pursue complaints and receive legal assistance is rarely as straightforward as it may be in the patient’s resident country.?
+When patients experience a poor-quality treatment which results in an adverse outcome, a legal claim may be the next viable step.
+Unfortunately, the process that must be followed in order to pursue complaints and receive legal assistance is rarely as straightforward as it may be in the patient’s resident country.

-Without an available outlet to receive compensation or other resource for missteps in treatment or the healing process, patients are left to cover the financial burden ‘ and the emotional challenges that come with that burden ‘ without the assistance of professional legal experts.
+Without an available outlet to receive compensation or other resources for missteps in treatment or the healing process, patients are left to cover the financial burden ‘and the emotional challenges that come with that burden’ without the assistance of professional legal experts.